Additional Cleveland Browns Info

 Browns Football Club Through The Ages

-The original Cleveland Browns franchise was actually created in 1946.
-Despite their recent failures, the Cleveland Browns are still one of the most tradition rich teams in NFL history.
+The original Cleveland Browns franchise was created in 1946.
+Despite their recent failures, the Cleveland Browns are still one of the most tradition-rich teams in NFL history.
 The Browns have made the playoffs 28 times, won their division 13 times, won their conference 11 times, and won their league eight times.
 Four of them were AAFC championships, and four are NFL championships.
 Throughout their history, the Browns have called just two places home.
 First was Cleveland Municipal Stadium where they played from 1946 until the original franchise moved to Baltimore in 1995.
 When they returned to the league four years later, the Browns moved into First Energy Stadium.
 Whether or not Cleveland can finally get this right, this new trio should be at the very least entertaining.